These guides are AI-generated educational summaries — not legal or medical advice.

 Not requesting that the examiner document worst-day ROM and function

-Why: ROM is often measured once on exam day.
+ROM is often measured once on exam day.
 Under M21-1 guidance, the examiner should note if the veteran's condition is worse on bad days and should consider the range of functional limitation.

-Do this instead: If the examiner only measures ROM once, say: 'I want you to know that on my worst days, my shoulder ROM is significantly more limited than what I am showing today.
+Instead: If the examiner only measures ROM once, say: 'I want you to know that on my worst days, my shoulder ROM is significantly more limited than what I am showing today.
 I am having a relatively better day.
 Can you note what I describe as my worst-day ROM in the record?'
 Then describe the worst-day ROM in degrees as best you can.

 Impact: Exam-day-only ROM documentation can cause under-rating at every tier